mindersec/minder/docs/docs/how-to/manage_profiles.md

 Covered rule types are now:

-- branch_protection: controls the branch protection rules on a repo
+- branch_protection_require_pull_request_approving_review_count: controls the branch protection approving review count rule on a repo
 - secret_scanning: enforces secret scanning for a repo

 You can list all profile types registered in Minder: